Konye-Urgench: Archaeological remains

-The urban layout of Kunya Urgench has been lost and only certain monuments remain standing to this day.
+The urban layout of Konye-Urgench has been lost and only certain monuments remain standing to this day.
 These are authentic and rich examples of fine architecture and building traditions existing for centuries.
 The level of conservation varies amongst the buildings, and the most substantial restoration work has been carried out in the past thirty years, during the soviet era, using traditional methods and materials.

 Kutlug-Timur Minaret

 The Kutlug Timur minaret is perhaps the most striking structure here.
 It dates to the 11th and 12th centuries, and measures 60 meters in height, making it the highest monument in the park.
 Its diameter is 12 meters at its base, and 2 at the top.

 On the basis of its decorative brickwork, including Kufic inscriptions, the minaret is thought to be an earlier construction, only restored by Kutlug-Timur around 1330.